 “It’s very important that we meet the mental needs of young brain cancer patients and their families, as well as the medical needs,” said Joo Yeon Nam, MD, neuro-oncologist and assistant professor in neurological sciences at Rush, who will also be co-leading research efforts.
 “We need to support them through treatment and survivorship.”

-To support the Rush Adolescent and Young Adult Brain Tumor Clinic, please contact Josh Levine, director of development, at (312) 942-2206 and email@example.com.
+To support the Rush Adolescent and Young Adult Brain Tumor Clinic, please contact Megan Kono, assistant director of development, at (312) 942-6894 and firstname.lastname@example.org.

 Learn more about BrainUp online at www.brainup.ngo.